How do we help you prepare for the IAM RoadSmart Advanced Test?

 “Observers” are people who have already passed the IAM Advanced Test and have undertaken further training and Observed Runs under supervision within the Group to ensure they have the required skills to pass on the relevant advice and suggestions.
 These people have been examined and tested against an IAM National Observer Qualification Scheme which is accredited and monitored by the Institute of the Motor Industry (IMI – the UK’s leading organisation for training in the Motor Industry).

 When and where do these Observed Runs take place?

-If you drive a car, then we meet up at the Fairfield and Howley Neighbourhood Project in Fairfield Road, Warrington, on a Sunday.
+If you drive a car, then we meet up at the Holiday Inn Hotel at Woolston in Warrington by Junction 21 of the M6, on a Sunday.